People living with diabetes sometimes face discrimination in the workplace simply because others do not understand diabetes and how it is managed.

 A person with diabetes has the right to be assessed for specific job duties on his or her own merits based on reasonable standards applied consistently.

 Employers have a duty to accommodate employees with diabetes unless the employer can show it to cause undue hardship to the organization.

-The Canadian Diabetes Association also believes that both the employee and the employer have equal responsibilities to each other and must work together to address new issues or resolve problems.
+Diabetes Canada also believes that both the employee and the employer have equal responsibilities to each other and must work together to address new issues or resolve problems.